beerfactory/beerfactory-site/content/pages/getting_started.rst

 :summary: Beerfactory provides open source software and hardware for managing a homebrewing activity
 :icon: icon-play-sign
 :keywords: BrewBox, BrewManager, monitoring, controling, automation, DIY, ERP, homebrewing
+:description: Getting started with beerfactory projects
 :order: 0

 .. raw:: html

   <div class="alert alert-info">
   This project is in early stage.
-For now, this page describes what we try to achieve.
+Read the following pages to know what we try to achieve.
   </div>

 What is Beerfactory ?
 ---------------------

-Beerfactory focuses on providing solutions to *monitor, control and manage the homebrewing activity* and consists of two sub-projects :
+Beerfactory focuses on providing open source solutions for managing home brewing activity.
+Initially it will consists of two sub-projects :

- * `BrewBox <|filename|/pages/features.rst>`_ : provides software anrd hardware for monitoring and controling the beer production process.
+ * `BrewBox <|filename|/pages/features.rst>`_ : software and hardware for *monitoring and controling* the beer production process.
- * `BrewManager <|filename|/pages/features.rst>`_ : a lightweight ERP specialised in homebrewing management.
+ * `BrewManager <|filename|/pages/features.rst>`_ : a lightweight ERP specialised in home brewing management.

-See details on the `features page <|filename|/pages/features.rst>`_.
+For more information, see the `features page <|filename|/pages/features.rst>`_ which describes both projects in details.

-What beerfactory is not ?
+What Beerfactory is not ?
 -------------------------

-Beerfactory is not a beer recipe designer, there are still plenty of good (free) software for this :
+Beerfactory is not a beer recipe designer, there are still plenty of good softwares for this :

  * `Beersmith <http://beersmith.com/>`_
  * `BeerTools <http://www.beertools.com/>`_